|Plan a Visit||Tours||Shopping & Dining|

 I See the Rhythm

-It's the final month to see the Experiencenter exhibition I See the Rhythm, explores the creative space where music and art overlap.
+It's the final month to see the Experiencenter exhibition I See the Rhythm, which explores the creative space where music and art overlap.
 The artistic urge to merge the language of visual art with musical notation, composition and sound is particularly pertinent to 20th century artists and especially important today as artists frequently and freely cross disciplines to create works that are visually and aurally captivating.
 Watch here for more details!
 Check out this interactive feast of sounds while you still can ... and be sure to press the green button!

 Opening May 10